ODA Student Responsibilities

 Occasional Extension of Assignment Due Dates (up to 48 hours)

 Extension of deadlines as a reasonable accommodation is infrequently used and typically reserved for students that have provided documentation of a disability that is unpredictable, acute, and episodic.
 Students eligible for this accommodation are expected and encouraged to meet assignment deadlines.
 However, they may occasionally have periods when they are unable to complete work at a scheduled time, such that some leniency in a late-work policy is reasonable.
-This accommodation typically applies to short-term assignments (e.g., homework), rather than to large long-term projects that have been assigned since the beginning of the semester.
+This accommodation typically applies to short-term assignments (e.g., homework); but in certain circumstances, it can also apply to long-term projects that have been assigned since the beginning of the semester.
+Please consult ODA with any questions or concerns.

 In an effort to ensure students who have this accommodation understand how this accommodation is provisioned as well as its limitations, you are responsible for understanding the information presented below.